Second inauguration of Donald Trump: Joint Congressional Committee

 In May 2024, both houses of Congress appointed a Joint Committee on Inaugural Ceremonies to oversee the construction of the platform and other temporary structures that were expected to be used for the later-canceled outdoor ceremonies and celebrations.

 Construction of the inaugural platform ceremonially began on September 18, 2024, with the driving of the first nail by United States senator Amy Klobuchar using a nail made from iron ore mined and processed from the Iron Range in Minnesota.

 Security and operations

 Soldiers of the Wyoming National Guard undergo civil disturbance training in preparation for deployment to Washington, D.C.

-In October 2024, the United States Capitol Police conducted an intelligence assessment that concluded an activist group "with a history of large-scale demonstrations involving illegal activity plans to protest the Inauguration regardless of the outcome" and that other groups protesting the Israel–Hamas war were "nearly certain to target the Inauguration" regardless of who would be elected president.
-According to the New York Times, organizers of the 2017 Women's March were committed to recreating it under the refreshed branding "People's March".
-On January 18, thousands participated in the march, but turnout fell short of the expected 50,000 attendees.
+In October 2024, the United States Capitol Police conducted an intelligence assessment that concluded an activist group "with a history of large-scale demonstrations involving illegal activity plans to protest the Inauguration regardless of the outcome" and that other groups protesting the Gaza war were "nearly certain to target the Inauguration" regardless of who would be elected president.
+On January 18, thousands of protesters took part in the People's March, a follow-up event to the 2017 Women's March, which took place before Trump's first inauguration.